pytennessee/pytn-2019/sponsors/prospectus.md

 ## PyTennessee 2019 Sponsorship Prospectus

 _Thank you for your interest in {{ site.data.event.short_name }} 2019!
-Below you'll find some information that will hopefully help make your decision to support PyTN 2019 a littl easier._
+Below you'll find some information that will hopefully help make your decision to support PyTN 2019 a little easier._

 ### About PyTennessee 2019